Diya-Moliki/CF-Template-for-Multi-tier/README.md

 STEP 5: To ssh into the provisioned server
 =====================
-Note: wait for the server to be fully provisioned on AWS,
+Note: wait for the server to be fully provisioned on AWS then,

 ssh sysadmin@ipaddress

-Start nginx server if not running or check status
+start nginx server if not running or check status

-Copy and paste your public ipaddress to the browser.
+copy and paste your public ipaddress to the browser.